prestonharberts/biblegateway-to-obsidian/README.md

 - John 7:52-53, 8:1, and 8:11
 - If wanted, add Psalm introductions and introductions present in other books.
-- If wanted, indent poetry by adding enclosing the line with '<div classs="poetry">' and '</div>' (at the beginning and end).
+- If wanted, indent poetry by adding enclosing the line with '<div class="poetry">' and '</div>' (at the beginning and end).
 - If wanted, bold OT references in the NT.
 - If wanted, add editorial footnotes and cross-references.